mtdowner/codecademy/README.md

 ### Web Foundations

 Get started with the foundations.
-By the end of this section, you’ll be able to build a stylized website with HTML and CSS.
+By the end of this section, you'll be able to build a stylized website with HTML and CSS.

 - [x] Introduction to Front-End Engineer Career Path
 - [x] Fundamentals of HTML